 Test the Responsiveness

-Testing the responsiveness of your email is crucial to your email’s performance.
+Testing the responsiveness of your email is crucial to your email’s performance and to increasing email CTR.
 Oftentimes, emails will look good on one device and not another.
 If your email looks bad on a phone, it will look equally bad on a tablet.
 In order to increase your email click-through rate, you must optimize your emails to ensure that they are responsive on all devices.

 You also have to make sure that the way you present your content is in a format that will be easy to read.
 If your emails don’t load correctly, or if the formatting is bad, then you can expect a lower email click-through rate.
 Go through your email template and make sure that it looks good on multiple devices.
 Test the email on multiple devices and browsers to ensure that the email is responsive.